gtrabanco/sloth_marketplace/README.md

 * self
 * symlinks

+This script names are reserved
+* init/enable
+* init/disable

 The `git` and `shell` are not considered a dotly core scripts.
 But this must be discussed.

 ## How to add a command